ellabettison/MisalignmentGame/README.md

 - Aligned agents have goals that align with the user’s values.
 - Misaligned agents may use deception to disguise their true objectives, and the user must uncover these hidden goals.
 - Users interact with the agents via text-based conversation and make their guesses based on agent responses.

-## Contributing
-Feel free to open issues or submit pull requests if you'd like to contribute improvements, bug fixes, or new features to the project!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like to tweak anything!